 • Cinnamon and Nutmeg – The combination of warm spices brings major fall flavor and really lets the apple shine.

-• Dried Cranberries – You can use craisins or raisins.
+• Dried Cranberries – You can use craisins or raisins or substitute with 1/4 cup old-fashioned rolled oats for a crumble-like texture.

 • Butter – Topping the apples with a spoonful of butter before baking causes the brown sugar filling to caramelize and deepens the flavors.
-Your apples will turn out extra rich and delicious.
+You can substitute with ghee or dairy-free butter.

 • Walnuts – Add finely chopped walnuts or pecans, if you’d like, to give the topping a bit of extra crunch.